huggingface/diffusers/docs/source/en/training/custom_diffusion.md

 If you're training on a GPU with limited vRAM, you should try enabling xFormers with `--enable_xformers_memory_efficient_attention` for faster training with lower vRAM requirements (16GB).
 To save even more memory, add `--set_grads_to_none` in the training argument to set the gradients to `None` instead of zero (this option can cause some issues, so if you experience any, try removing this parameter).

-This guide will explore the [train_custom_diffusion.py](https://github.com/huggingface/diffusers/blob/main/examples/custom_diffusion/train_custom_diffusion.py) script to help you become more familiar with it and how you can adapt it for your own use-case.
+This guide will explore the [train_custom_diffusion.py](https://github.com/huggingface/diffusers/blob/main/examples/custom_diffusion/train_custom_diffusion.py) script to help you become more familiar with it, and how you can adapt it for your own use-case.

 Before running the script, make sure you install the library from source: